Live Music and Dinner at The Savoy

 As day turns to night, the Thames Foyer at The Savoy transforms into a sultry setting reminiscent of the 1920s jazz age.
 Highly acclaimed performers such as Nima Leon, Blue Rose and Mandy Meadows grace the stage of the striking centerpiece gazebo, as part of the Live at The Savoy entertainment programme.

-Taking place in the heart of The Savoy every night of the week, each set runs from 7.00pm to 11.30pm for guests enjoying a relaxed evening of dinner and drinks.
+Taking place in the heart of The Savoy every night of the week, entertainment runs from 7.30pm to 11.30pm for guests enjoying a relaxed evening of dinner and drinks.

 > See who is performing this month: Live music programme

 > Contact The Savoy to book or buy your tickets online here.